 Bitcoin miners use waste gas to create electrical power using small-scale generators which is described by the U.S. DoE as one method to productively reduce methane emissions.

 While oil and gas producers are required at the state level to manage the amount of flaring that they do, and the amount of the venting that happens, from a compliance standpoint, it’s often preferable to utilize financial incentives for businesses rather than rely on the threat of regulation.

-Luckily, companies – such as those described below – are developing new solutions to harness waste methane, whether on grid or off grid, and convert it into Bitcoin.
+Luckily, companies – such as those listed alphabetically2 below – are developing new solutions to harness waste methane, whether on grid or off grid, and convert it into Bitcoin.